American Heart Association Logo PNG

 1924 – the 1950s

 The original version of the logo was introduced almost immediately after the project’s launch.
 It was a bright red heart, on top of which was a black torch with black flames.
-Thus, the company indicated its business scope, and therefore potential customers did not have to guess.
+Thus, the company indicated its business scope, and therefore, potential customers did not have to guess.
 At the same time, there are no verbal inscriptions on the logo.

 the 1950s-1995

 The first redesign concerned only minimal changes.
-Globally it was a change of flame color from black to white.
+Globally, it was a change of flame color from black to white.

 1995 – 2010

 The first professional American Heart Association logo was designed in 1994.
 Compared with previous versions, some changes were made.
 First, the emblem began to look more modern and progressive.
-The more pronounced red color of the heart made it more attractive.
+The heart’s more pronounced red color made it more attractive.
 The torch remained white, while the flame became red.
 To the left of the emblem was the foundation’s name, arranged in two lines.
 The first had two words, and the second had one.
 The inscription was in classical serif type.
 Only the first letters in each word were capitalized, and black was the primary color.

 2010 – 2018